zfcampus/zf-apigility-doctrine/README.md

 This library has three parts.

-1. An Admin to create an Apigility-enabled modules with support for all Doctrine Entities in scope.
+1. An Admin to create Apigility-enabled modules with support for all Doctrine Entities.

-2. An API server AbstractService class to handle API interactions from resources created with the Admin tool.
+2. An API Server AbstractService class to handle API interactions from resources created with the Admin tool.

-3. An API client [Object Relational Mapper] (https://en.wikipedia.org/wiki/Object-relational_mapping) based on the [Doctrine Common](http://www.doctrine-project.org/projects/common.html) project library which works in tandem with a Doctrine ORM class to make interacting
+3. An API Client [Object Relational Mapper] (https://en.wikipedia.org/wiki/Object-relational_mapping) based on the [Doctrine Common](http://www.doctrine-project.org/projects/common.html) project library which works in tandem with a Doctrine ORM class to make interacting